 - A feed too high in protein

-There are a number of viruses which can damage the gut causing diarrhoea such as rotavirus and adenovirus (in turkeys).
-As with all viruses there are no medications which will stop the virus it literally is a matter of supporting the bird whilst it fights the virus itself.
-However when a virus damages a bird’s intestine it allows harmful bacteria to grow out of control in the intestine leading to a secondary bacterial diarrhoea.
+There are a number of viruses that can damage the gut causing diarrhoea such as rotavirus and adenovirus (in turkeys).
+As with all viruses, there are no medications that will stop the virus it literally is a matter of supporting the bird whilst it fights the virus itself.
+However, when a virus damages a bird’s intestine it allows harmful bacteria to grow out of control in the intestine leading to secondary bacterial diarrhoea.

 Bacterial diarrhoea is simply a disruption in the normal balance of good and bad bacteria in the intestine.
 This cause often results in an overgrowth of harmful Clostridia bacteria.
 It is thought that there is usually an underlying reason for this disruption such as:

 - Gut damage caused by worms, coccidiosis or viruses.
 (The damaged gut releases proteins which provide an ideal source of nutrients for Clostridia bacteria)

 - A sudden change in diet (different foods encourage different bacterial species to grow in the gut and a sudden change in feed can cause a sudden and overwhelming change in gut bacteria)